spcl/haystack/README.md

   -I [ --include-path ] arg             set the include path [include path] -s [ --scop-function ] arg            set the scop function scop
 ```
 We can use the -c and -l options to define different cache configurations and the -I option to specify one or more include paths.
 The -s option allows us to select the function from which we want to extract the scop.
-This is useful for files with multiple scops.
+This is useful for input files with multiple scops.